Elven Star: Plot

+Paithan, Roland, Rega and Drugar manage to stay a step ahead of the tytans as they flee through the forests, and at last come upon the same human city that they had originally set out from.
+Thinking they've outrun the tytans, the group rests for a moment, the final moments before the tytans attack.
+The group watches in horror as the human city and thousands of refugees are torn asunder by the tytans.
+Haplo and Zifnab, flying to scout the cause of smoke on the horizon, arrive just in time to witness the group being cornered by yet more tytans.
+As they land to attempt a rescue, a self-assured Haplo tries to fight the tytans to keep them from destroying his ship and - underestimating their powers - is nearly killed.
+Caliandra sacrifices herself to save her siblings, and Haplo, Paithan, Aleatha, Roland, Rega and Drugar, Zifnab and the dragon flee in Haplo's ship.

 They fly upwards towards the stars, and keep flying towards one star until they get close enough to see that it is a citadel, in a forest.
 Haplo has realised that all the "stars" are citadels scattered around the inner surface of Pryan.
 The city is surrounded by Sartan warding runes, but they are able to camp nearby.

 Haplo leaves the mensch and flies away, back to Death's Gate.
 Zifnab's dragon pretends to kill Zifnab and attack the mensch, to drive them towards the citadel, and the dwarf Drugar finally realises that the amulet he wears, which is a single Sartan rune, can be used to open the doors and let them into the citadel, where they can live, safe from the tytans.

 Criticism and praise

 Elven Star was reviewed by Booklist, Library Journal, Publishers Weekly, and Voice of Youth Advocates.

 The book hit the bestseller lists for Locus, Waldenbooks, and B. Dalton.